thoughtspot/thoughtspot.github.io/_release/free-trial.md

 {: id="invite-others"}
 ### Free Trial invitation process simplified

-We simplified the process to invite another user to Free Trial.
+We have simplified the process to invite another user to Free Trial.
 Now, you will be able to invite others directly from within Free Trial, and the invitee will see the Free Trial activation email in their inbox.
 Users you invite join your group automatically, and can share Answers, Pinboards and Worksheets.

 To invite a teammate to Free Trial, simply navigate to the **Setup** tab and click **Invite others** at the bottom of the screen.
 Enter your team member's email and click **Send invite**.